City Guide for: Stratford-upon-Avon, UK

 Royal Shakespeare Theatre

-Royal Shakespeare Theatre Experience the magic of live theatre at the renowned Royal Shakespeare Theatre.
-Catch a world-class performance of Shakespeare's plays or works by contemporary playwrights.
-Take a backstage tour to uncover the secrets of the stage and learn about the theatre's rich history.
-A cultural highlight of Stratford-upon-Avon.
+Royal Shakespeare Theatre Experience world-class theatre at the Royal Shakespeare Theatre, home to the renowned Royal Shakespeare Company.
+Catch a performance of Shakespeare's plays or contemporary works.
+Take a backstage tour to discover the secrets of the theatre.
+Enjoy pre-show dining with views of the River Avon.

 Hall's Croft

-Hall's Croft Visit Hall's Croft, the home of Shakespeare's daughter Susanna and her husband, Dr. John Hall.
-Explore the elegant Jacobean manor house and learn about the life of a prominent family in Stratford-upon-Avon.
-Discover Dr. Hall's medical practices and the social life of the time.
-A glimpse into the world of Shakespeare's family.
+Hall's Croft Explore Hall's Croft, the Jacobean manor house that was home to Shakespeare's daughter, Susanna Hall, and her husband, Dr. John Hall.
+Discover the elegant interiors and learn about their lives.
+Wander through the beautiful walled garden and enjoy the peaceful atmosphere.
+A fascinating insight into Shakespeare's family.

 Shakespeare Distillery